-Using the multiplier model described earlier in the chapter, CEA estimated that clean energy investment created or saved about 650,000 jobyears, directly or indirectly, through 2012.
-These investments have started to drive changes in energy production, as highlighted, for instance, by Aldy (2013).
+Using the multiplier model described earlier in the report, the CEA estimated that clean energy investment created or saved about 650,000 job-years, directly or indirectly, through 2012.25 These investments have started to drive changes in energy production, as highlighted, for instance, by Aldy (2013).
 Owing in large part to these clean energy incentives and investments, renewable wind, solar, and geothermal energy have increased their contributions to U.S. energy supply each year since 2008.
-For instance, as shown in Figure 3-12, wind electricity net generation nationwide grew by 145 percent from 2008 to 2012.
+For instance, wind electricity net generation nationwide grew by 145 percent from 2008 to 2012.
 Solar thermal and photovoltaic electricity net generation more than quadrupled during the same period.
 Meanwhile, carbon dioxide emissions from the electric power sector fell approximately 14 percent over the period, even though total power generation declined by only about 2 percent.

-&lt;sup>24 See CEA's (2010a) second report on the Recovery Act of 2009 for a detailed discussion on the macroeconomic effects of clean energy investment.
+25 See CEA's (2010a) second report on the Recovery Act of 2009 for a detailed discussion on the macroeconomic effects of clean energy investment.
 The latest estimates are presented in CEA's (2010c) fourth quarterly report.